Planting and managing a new woodland

 This one-day course runs from 10.30am – 4.30pm in Stanmer Park, Brighton

-Ever wanted to own or plant a woodland?
+Ever wanted to plant or manage a woodland?
 Perhaps you already do and would like a little more advice.

 What to expect

-The Woodland management course will cover all aspects of planning, planting and managing a woodland.
+The Woodland management course will cover all aspects of planning, planting and managing a woodland particularly in the first few decades.

-It is open to absolute beginners and people already engaged in woodland management.
+It is open to absolute beginners and people already engaged in woodland planting or management.

 We will cover these key points: